Active Inference and the Circuits of Precision and Prediction

 - Spatio-temporal controlled activation of genetically identified feedback pathways with optogenetics together in multi-areal laminar recordings in NHPs.

-- Biologically realistic multi-scale computational modelling.
+- Biologically realistic multi-scale computational modeling.

 PREDICTION will describe the functional circuits supporting hierarchical processing and their role in active vision.
-This will take us to the heart of cortical function and its causative role in perception, cognition, and decision-making, relative to a range of pathologies as well as to understand what makes us human.
+This will take us to the heart of cortical function and its causative role in perception, cognition, and decision-making, relative to a range of pathologies, as well as to understand what makes us human.

 Financiële details & Tijdlijn